 All employees are eligible for a 457 Deferred Compensation Plan through Mission Square Retirement.
-Simply stated, deferred compensation is an Internal Revenue Service (IRS)-approved method for deferring federal and (in most cases) state income taxes on savings until your assets are withdrawn, usually during retirement when you may be in a lower tax bracket.
+Deferred compensation is an Internal Revenue Service (IRS)-approved method for deferring federal and (in most cases) state income taxes on savings until your assets are withdrawn, usually during retirement when you may be in a lower tax bracket.

-Under Section 457 of the Internal Revenue Code, each year, you may defer a maximum of 100 percent of your pre-deferral taxable income or an annual dollar limit, whichever is less.
-For 2023, the amount you can contribute is limited to \$22,500.
+Under Section 457 of the Internal Revenue Code, each year you may defer a maximum of 100 percent of your pre-deferral taxable income or an annual dollar limit, whichever is less.
+For 2024, the amount you can contribute is limited to \$23,000.